nyathea/nyathea/README.md

   A tweaked iOS app that restores old Twitter icons, language bundles, and more from old Twitter versions.
 It also includes a modified BHTwitter fork with some new features. this started out as my project "FreeBird" back in early 2024

 - Soon, I’ll be diving into Swift and iOS development to create my own apps as well

----

-Feel free to check out my repos if you're interested.
-Thanks for the support!